 How long do tests take?

-The tests are not supposed to take more than 20 minutes to do. $10 for 20 minutes worth of time is spent is not that bad at all.
+The tests are not supposed to take more than 20 minutes to do.
+So you get $10 for 20 minutes worth of time spent.
+Not too shabby at all!

 What kind of technical equipment do you need?